Chris & Jasen

 Ultimately, it comes down to finding the right fit for you.
 All we can do is invite you to get to know us.
 Chris is a university administrator from Georgia who loves to raise chickens and garden.
 Jasen is an adventurous, Disney-loving realtor from Hawaii.

-Jasen and Chris first met on a snowy November day over seven years ago.
+We first met on a snowy November day over seven years ago.
 Our first date was dinner out for sushi, which is our favorite food.
-We quickly realized how much we had in common, and we have been pretty much inseparable ever since.
+We quickly realized how much we had in common, and we have been inseparable ever since.
 We are both big Disney fans, so when it came time to get married, Disney naturally played a big part.
-With the help of some of our friends, Jasen proposed while on the Splash Mountain ride at Disneyland, and we actually got married in the big Ferris Wheel at sunset.
+With the help of some of our friends, Jasen proposed while on Splash Mountain at Disneyland, and we actually got married in the big Ferris wheel at sunset.
+Jasen loves being outdoors, especially doing water activities such as swimming and outrigger paddling, and he loves going for long walks around a nearby lake with our dogs.
+Chris is the handy one.
+He loves any excuse to build something or use his power tools.
+We both love to travel and are excited to learn about other cultures and explore the world with your child.

-We live in a house on a quiet suburban street in western Washington.
+We live on a quiet suburban street in western Washington.
 Our home is less than a block away from a brand new elementary and middle school.
-It is also within walking distance of a zoo, playground, and a lake with a walking trail.
+It is also within walking distance of a zoo, playground, and lake with a walking trail.
 Our house has a large, fully fenced-in backyard, which is great for having BBQs with family and friends.
-It is also the perfect place for our two dogs, Nalu (a Black Lab) and Cooper (a Beagle/Shiba Inu mix), to run and play.
-Our backyard is also home to our five chickens (Rachel, Phoebe, Waffle, Princess, and Mrs. Cleo), which we raise for eggs, but are mostly just fun pets.
+Our backyard is also home to our four chickens (Rachel, Phoebe, Waffle, and Mrs. Cleo), which we raise for eggs but are mostly just fun pets.
+It is also the perfect place for our dog Cooper (a Beagle/Shiba Inu mix) to run and play, and we can’t wait to include your child in our walks with Cooper around the neighborhood and the nearby lake.

 Our Extended Family